Telemetry: monitoring the system

 Monitoring our water and sewer assets

-With more than $820 million worth of water and sewer assets in the shire, it is vital that their performance, power usage and security are monitored regularly.
+With more than $820 million worth of water and sewer assets in the Eurobodalla Shire, it is vital that their performance, power usage and security are monitored regularly.

-Council's Telemetry (Supervisory Control and Data Acquisition: SCADA) System controls, monitors and reports on all of the shire's water and sewer pump stations, treatment plants, large water meters and valves.
+Council's Telemetry System (Supervisory Control and Data Acquisition: SCADA) controls, monitors and reports on all Eurobodalla's water and sewer pump stations, treatment plants, large water meters and valves.
 SCADA tells us if the network is working properly and efficiently and is secure.